lambertciata/ONE-Record/working_draft/API/docs/dm-co2emissions.md

 - Method used for calculation of the CO2 emissions

 # Chosen approach
-To fulfil these requirements, it has been decided to add relevant data properties in the model on the Transport movement and Transport Means.
+Calculation of CO2 emissions require some data element that are relevant on `TransportMovement` and `TransportMeans`, it was decided to add a specific `CO2Emissions` object to contain calculated values.

-Details about the method used for calculation are to be managed outside of the data model.
-The data model needs to ensure that all required information are recorded and available.
+`CO2Emissions` object is generic enough to allow for various calculation methods to be used.
+The calculation itself is not part of ONE Record scope but we want ot make sure all required information are available.

 # Data model
-A few data properties are added on TransportMeans and TransportMovement.
-A new object CO2Emissions is added as well as depicted below:]

  <p align="center"><img src="https://user-images.githubusercontent.com/58464775/161542962-673fb079-7f30-44f8-9485-36a519b17e2b.png"></p>